Modifier functions control the meaning of the pattern argument to

 If

-, the default, only match the start and end of the input.- comments
+TRUE,$and^match the beginning and end of each line.
+IfFALSE, the default, only match the start and end of the input.- comments

 If

-, white space and comments beginning with#
+TRUE, white space and comments beginning with#are ignored.
+Escape literal spaces with\\.- dotall

 If

-will also match line terminators.- type
+TRUE,.will also match line terminators.- type

 Boundary type to detect.

-Every character is a boundary.
+characterEvery character is a boundary.

-Boundaries are places where it is acceptable to have a line break in the current locale.
+line_breakBoundaries are places where it is acceptable to have a line break in the current locale.

-The beginnings and ends of sentences are boundaries, using intelligent rules to avoid counting abbreviations (details).
+sentenceThe beginnings and ends of sentences are boundaries, using intelligent rules to avoid counting abbreviations (details).

-The beginnings and ends of words are boundaries.
+wordThe beginnings and ends of words are boundaries.

 - skip_word_none